fkie-cad/squid/README.md

 use squid::*;
 use sqlparser;

-// This pass instruments the target struct SQLiPass;
+// This pass instruments the target by rewriting the
+// sqlite3_exec function.
+It inserts code that throws
+// a "CHECK_SQL_SYNTAX" event at the beginning of the
+// function that must be handled by the host. struct SQLiPass;

 impl Pass for SQLiPass {